-As stated in question 17, because Japan does not have a model of standard terms or language that it uses in its investment treaties, each BIT must be individually examined as to what types of protection are available and what conditions have to be satisfied under the investment treaty.
+As Japan does not have a model of standard terms or language that it uses in its investment treaties, each BIT must be individually examined as to what types of protection are available and what conditions have to be satisfied under the investment treaty.
 However, the following substantive protections are typically available:

 - national treatment;

-- most-favoured-nation treatment:
+- most favoured nation treatment;

-- fair and equitable treatment;
+- · fair and equitable treatment;

 - full protection and security;

 - obligation observance clause (umbrella clause);

-- expropriation;
+- · expropriation;

-- · protection from civil disturbance or strife;
+- protection from civil disturbance or strife;

 - · performance requirements; and

 - · guarantee of capital transfers.